 If somebody's spent a lot of their degree writing essays or noting down equations, a pen that's engraved with their initials and/or the date of their graduation could represent all of the hard work they've put into their studies.

 It would be even more fitting as a gift if they're also going into a career that involves writing.
-If you're buying a graduation present for a future lawyer or journalist, a special pen would be something that they could genuinely use in their day-to-day life after uni.
+If you're buying a graduation present for a future lawyer or journalist, a special pen would be genuinely useful in their day-to-day life after uni.

 Alternatively, a personalised calendar or diary would be both thoughtful and super practical for a recent graduate.
-It would help them organise their time after uni, whether they're planning to start working, study for a postgrad degree or even go travelling.
+It would help them organise their time after uni, whether they're planning to start working, study for a postgraduate degree or even go travelling.

 Watch or jewellery

-Anything from rings to necklaces to watches can make brilliant graduation gifts.
+Anything from rings to necklaces to watches can make great graduation gifts.
 These items last a lifetime and will always act as a reminder of their success at uni.

 While some fine jewellery will undoubtedly cost a lot, it is possible to find some good deals on pieces that are still beautiful.

 At the time of writing, the watch in the above picture costs around £60 from Etsy.
 But don't worry if that doesn't suit your budget.
 You should be able to find something lovely, whatever price range you go for.

 For jewellery that's more in the upper price range of the high street, you could consider brands like Pandora and Kate Spade.
 Or, if you're on a tighter budget, try Accessorize or have a look through the options on Amazon.

 You could also look for jewellery pieces in local independent stores and in charity shops to see if you can find any affordable yet eye-catching gifts.

-After all of the stress and hard work of their degree, a recent or soon-to-be graduate will very much appreciate the chance to unwind and get pampered.
+Getting a degree takes a lot of hard work.
+So, a recent or soon-to-be graduate will very much appreciate the chance to unwind and get pampered.
 And what better way than on a spa day?